OpenDevicePartnership/patina-qemu/.pytool/Plugin/HostBasedRustUnitTestRunner/Readme.md

-# Cargo Test Host Check
+# Host Based Rust Unit Test Runner

 A CiBuildPlugin that finds all Rust packages (toml files) in a UEFI package.
 If a toml file has a library, it will attempt to compile and run all host based